Learning 3D Hypersonic Flow with Physics-Enhanced Neural Fields: A Case Study on the Orion Reentry Capsule: Quantitative results and aerothermodynamic analysis

 In Table~\ref{tab:fourier_ablation}, we further average results over 3 random seeds for $k=2$, and test removing the Fourier mappings.
 We can see that Fourier mappings help GNN performance too.
-The GAT model performs slightly better than the GCN, but still does not beat the neural field.
-This empirically verifies our discussion in Section~\ref{subsec:GNNs} regarding the unsuitability of GNNs for hypersonic flows.
+The GAT model performs slightly better than GCN and SGC, but it still does not outperform the neural field.
+Stronger graph architectures, including GIN, ChebNet, Graph U-Net, and MeshGraphNet, achieve lower validation losses, with ChebNet and Graph U-Net performing best among the GNNs considered.
+However, none surpass the neural field baseline.
+GraphGPS, despite incorporating global attention and not being constrained by the k-NN graph, achieves comparable performance to GAT and remains substantially worse than the neural field.
+This empirically supports our discussion in Section~\ref{subsec:GNNs} regarding the unsuitability of classical GNNs for hypersonic flow modeling, as well as some of their stronger variants.
+Even when incorporating more expressive message-passing operators or global attention, these graph-based models remain substantially worse than the coordinate-based neural field.
 This is further supported by studying the dissipative behavior of GNNs at the hypersonic bow shock and the boundary layer in Section~\ref{subsec:challenges_hypersonic}.
+For completeness, we also include classical machine-learning baselines, such as linear regression, ridge regression, a k-nearest neighbors regressor, and random forests in Table~\ref{tab:fourier_ablation}.

 Lastly, it is important to note that we cannot further test message-passing propagation over the original mesh connectivity structure, since most commercial CFD software does not allow exporting it.
 This is a further logistical constraint for GNNs.
-Nevertheless, by visually inspecting Figure~\ref{fig:mesh_section}, we can observe that most nodes have 4 or more neighbors and are also connected to nearby nodes in terms of spatial coordinates.
+Nevertheless, by visually inspecting Figure~\ref{fig:mesh_section}, we can observe that most nodes have 4 or more neighbors and are also connected to nearby nodes in terms of spatial coordinates (when looking at the 2D slice).
 Ergo, we would not expect a GNN that uses the original mesh adjacency matrix to outperform the neural fields; instead, its performance is likely to be similar to the results in Table~\ref{tab:k_results}.
+Although the exact performance discrepancy is hard to quantify, both the graph derived from the mesh and the k-NN graphs share the same locality inductive bias.